neha-kay/Kiko-plus/about.md

 Now, back to a modest 10-20 daily visitors, I focus on updating the blog with my thoughts on career exploration, organization, entrepreneurship, and positive psychology.
 The website is mostly a place for me to share my thoughts, in the event others like me will find them useful.

-Welcome, have fun, and if you see something you like, reach out at <neha@nehakay.com>.
+Welcome, have fun, and if you see something you like, feel free to email me! (<neha@nehakay.com>).

 ## About Me